Vyral/base-template/_posts/2018-06-05-solar-panels-have-changed-greatly-over-the-years.md

 Of course, you can prepay as well, which makes your electricity free instantly.

 If you choose to take out a loan, **your loan payment could be approximately what your electricity bill already is, so there will be no changes in your monthly expenses**.
 Some incentives in the Austin area may even drive the price lower, so you are saving immediately.
-And, when you make the last payment your electricity really is free. &nbsp;
+And, when you make the last payment your electricity really is free.

 If you have any questions about solar panels or would like more information, please feel free to reach out to Bruce by phone or email.
 Also, if you have any buying or selling questions for me, I would be happy to help you in any way that I can by phone or email.